Dysmenorrhea is referred to as “painful menstruation

 - or others

-It is described like a pin or cramping in pelvic area that can be felt from back down to the knees
+50 to 80% of women are affected at some time in their life.
+It is most often described as a pin or cramping in the pelvic area that can be felt from you back down to the knees.

 Treatment: